alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

   </div>
   <div class="explanation">
     <p>
-      We can make it wider by adding some padding.
+      We can make it wider by adding padding.
       Because this changes the size of the element, I had to adjust the position offsets to keep it in the right place.
     </p>
     {% highlight css %}.banner {